Food Patrol asks staff about code violations, Mercedes police show up

 A former Top Performer from March of 2013 has fallen from grace one decade later.

-Danny’s Cafe at 246 South Texas Ave. in Mercedes failed their November 4th inspection.
+Danny’s Cafe at 246 South Texas Ave. in Mercedes failed its Nov.
+4 inspection.

 The Food Patrol made a surprise visit to see what could be done to get owner Marie Elena back to their former glory but she wasn’t there.